 With interpolation, the animation is made more fluid and it also reduces the display motion blur.

-Having HDMI ports have an added benefit especially if you want to use for multi-media sources or for more volume than the already available projector speaker.
+Having HDMI ports have an added benefit especially if you want to use them for multi-media sources or for more volume than the already available projector speaker.

 You can connect the projector to: